 The sounds outside increased, and Steven pulled at his own hair in frustration.
 He hummed to himself.
 He shouted at them to shut up.
 He put his fingers in his ears.

 The banging was louder than before.
 The groans more rapacious.
 Steven thought more had come since the night began.
 He stroked the shotgun in his lap.
-He checked to make sure the AR-15 was still hanging by its strap from the back of his chair.
+He checked to make sure the rifle was still hanging by its strap from the back of his chair.

 A moment later, shrieks came from inside the bar.
 Steven froze.
 His face and limbs were numb.
 Then he heard the unmistakable shuffle, the sound of dead feet dragging across the floor.